Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 3. Swing Timely

-When you are about 10-15 feet away from the landing point, swing the wheel away from the dock.
+When you are about 10-15 feet from the landing point, swing the wheel away from the dock.

 4. Pull Up